franklin211106/CRYPTOGRAPHY/README.md

 IMPLEMENTATION OF HILL CIPHER

-## To write a C program to implement the hill cipher substitution techniques.
+## To write a python program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: